I think you’ll agree when I say:

 Once, you have your prewriting template filled out and writing for SEO is in your mind you should find a place free of all distractions and just start writing.

 When you spend lots of time researching, optimizing, and putting together a piece of content the last thing you want is for a visitor to read your intro and then leave your site before reading any more of the post.
 You should follow an intro writing template every time you start writing a new post.
 This is an intro template you should follow that I learned from, once again, Brian Dean.
-It’s a 3 step proccess called the APP method.
+It’s a 3 step process called the APP method.

 Image Source Backlinko